Thomasaujoux/web-scraping/Model-Documentation.md

 ## Database analysis

-The algorithm I have written scrapes data from France's biggest supermarkets, such as Auchan, Franprix, Cora and Leclerc.
+The algorithm I have written scrapes data from France's biggest supermarkets.
 Thanks to it, we can obtain information on all the food products in these stores, such as: name, price, quantity, barcode, manufacturer, claim, label, shelf life, preparation advice, nutritional values, ingredients, seasonality, origin, location and legal name.

 As the sites have different structures, this section lists the various structures observed and the associated solutions.